stalela/stalela-docs/docs/00-overview/glossary.md

 **ACH**
 Automated Clearing House.
 Batch-based payment network in the U.S.
-_Not directly used in Storo, but referenced via Moov patterns._
+_Not directly used in Stalela, but referenced via Moov patterns._

 **Account**
 A ledger entity that holds balances and records postings.
 Types include: User, Merchant, Liquidity, Fees, FX, Settlement.